Finding a Top Financial Advisor Firm in San Rafael, California

 The firm also offers services to pension and profit-sharing plans, retirement plan participants, foundations, institutions and business entities.
 The great majority of accounts are managed on a discretionary basis, which means clients authorize SWM to make changes to their investments without getting prior approval.

-SWM is a fee-only firm who's compensated through asset-based fees, hourly charges and/or fixed fees -- not commissions.
+SWM is a fee-only firm that's compensated through asset-based fees, hourly charges and/or fixed fees -- not commissions.

 Stewart Wealth Management Background